Mario-aj/maj-ui/README.md

 # maj-ui

-- My daily components React-based UI toolkit for the web.
+-My daily React-based UI components for the web.

 ## Documentation.